Different Types of AI Agents That Power the Modern Systems

 It is vital to decide between pre-built AI agents, which offer quick deployment at a lower cost, and custom AI agents, which provide tailored functionalities but require a higher investment for development, deployment, and maintenance.

-The Future of AI Agents - Key Trends and Breakthroughs
+The Future of AI Agents - Key Trends & Breakthroughs

 1. Web3 decentralized applications and smart contracts.